dirkpetersen/froster/README.md

 ## Problem

 We have yet to find an easy to use, open-source solution for large-scale archiving intended to free up disk space on a primary storage system.
 Researchers, who may have hundreds of terabytes or even petabytes of data, need to decide what to archive and where to archive it.
 Archiving processes can stretch on for days and are susceptible to failure.
 These processes must be able to resume automatically until completion, and need to be validated (for instance, through a checksum comparison with the source).
 Additionally, it's crucial to maintain some metadata regarding when the archiving occurred, where the data was transferred to, and the original location of the data to be able to restore it quickly.
-A specific issue with AWS Glacier is its current implementation as a backend to S3.
-Only the Glacier features that S3 does not support require the use of a special Glacier API.
-This fact is often not well documented in how-to guides.

 ### Motivation

-There were three motivations behind the creation of `Froster`:
+The main motivations behind the creation of `Froster` are:

 - We were working with researchers to optimize their archiving processes.
 In doing so, we wanted to understand user workflows and identify the essential metadata to be captured.
 Thanks to Froster's compact codebase, it can be easily adapted to various needs.
 Metadata could potentially be captured through an additional web interface.
 However, a web system often requires IT support and an extra layer of authentication.
 It might be simpler to gather such information through a [Textual TUI interface](https://www.textualize.io/projects/).
 A first [demo of this option is here](#nih-life-sciences-metadata).
 The insights gained through working with `Froster` will likely guide the development or acquisition of more advanced tools in the future.

 - HPC users often find AWS Glacier inaccessible or complex and have a preception that it is expensive because of Egress fees.
 This is despite evidence that most data for most research users has not been touched in years.
 It seems that it is very difficult to build an on premises archive solution with a lower TCO than AWS Glacier or similar offerings from other cloud providers such as IDrive E2

-- Around the time we were discussing data archiving, ChatGPT4 had just been released.
-We wanted to assemble a few scripts to explore the best approaches.
-With ChatGPT4 and Github copilot handling a significant portion of Python coding, nearly 50% of Froster's code was autogenerated.
-As a result, Froster quickly transformed into a practical tool.
-The logo was autogenerated by https://www.brandcrowd.com/
+- Secure the archiving process via checksums.
+After every transfer, a checksum verifies the integrity of destination files, ensuring no data gets lost.

 ## Design